ABOUT

 RYT - 200

 Kumiko started yoga to improve her allergic predisposition.
 While working for an advertising company with long hours and late nights, she found her balance with her work life and the stability between her body and mind by doing yoga.
 That experience made her choose to learn and teach yoga.
 Eventually, she left her corporate job and became a full-time Yoga Teacher, choosing Health over Work.
-After she did her Yoga Teacher Training in India, in Ashtanga Yoga and Vinyasa, She eventually created her own style of Yoga which she calls - Flow Yoga.
-She has had seventeen years of yoga experience and started a yoga studio in Osaka, Japan, and has also taught yoga and meditation in universities and private secondary schools to students.
+After she did her Yoga Teacher Training in India, in Ashtanga Yoga and Vinyasa, She eventually created her style of Yoga which she calls - Flow Yoga.
+She has seventeen years of yoga experience and started a yoga studio in Osaka, Japan.
+She has also taught yoga and meditation to students in universities and private secondary schools.
 She is a Certified Medical Yoga Instructor.
-Kumiko teaches a unique style of Yoga which is challenging yet rewarding.
+Kumiko teaches a unique style of Yoga that is challenging yet rewarding.
 She makes careful adjustments one by one and focuses on alignment with muscle awareness.
 She makes everybody feel very comfortable in the class with her lovely Japanese Courteous nature.
 Having trained in Ballet, Kumiko also teaches Ballet Yoga which combines classical training with yoga poses and breathing techniques.
 Ballet Yoga is a program designed for people who have never done ballet.
 It is high in intensity because it uses the muscles of the whole body, yet Kumiko has created exercises that help loosen the stiffness and allow the body to strengthen.
 Through yoga, she wants to make people smile and give them the energy to cope with challenges.

 Gracy Andrade